sparkdotfi/spark-rewards/README.md

 ## Merkle Tree Script

-This script generates a Merkle Tree from a rewards JSON file and outputs the tree structure, proofs, and root to a specified folder.
+The `generateMerkleTree.js` script generates a Merkle Tree from a rewards JSON input file and outputs the tree structure, proofs, and root to a specified filepath.
+You can find example input files in the `merkle-tree-scripts/input/` folder to see the required formatting of the input.
+To generate randomized input for testing, see the Generate Input Script section below.

 ### Prerequisites